smiirl/smiirl-custom-samples/samples/php/twitch/README.md

 A Smiirl Custom Counter connected to Twitch is a must-have tool for any Twitch streamer!

-The code presented here allows you to display the **number or followers** of a Twitch account.
+The code presented here allows you to display the **number of followers** of any Twitch account.

 ## Get started
 ```